julianbuettner/swapvec/README.md

 A vector which swaps to disk when exceeding a certain length.

-Useful when creation and consumption of data should be separated by time, but not much memory should be consumed.
+Useful if creation and consumption of data should be separated by time, but not much memory should be consumed.

 ## Features